darco31/get_a_grape/README.md

 ## I have tested the full CRUD functionality on the project.

-### Users can:
+### Admin can:

-- Create posts by clicking Add Post.
+- Log in as a superuser and create new products,update, and delete products.
-- A user can delete or edit their own posts.
+- An admin or superuser can create new products,update, and delete products directly within the UI.
-- All users of the website can read posts.
+- All users can view all products
 - A user can contact the site owner.

 ### HTML Validator